CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Second Lien Credit Agreement is defined in the Preamble.

-Second Lien Lenders means the “Lenders” under and as defined in the Second Lien Loan Documents.
+Second Lien Lenders means the “Lenders&rdquo; under and as defined in the Second Lien Loan Documents.

 Second Lien Loan Documents means

-x1.sec=the Second Lien Credit Agreement and the “Loan Documents” defined in the Second Lien Credit Agreement,
+x1.sec=the Second Lien Credit Agreement and the “Loan Documents&rdquo; defined in the Second Lien Credit Agreement,

 x2.sec=each other agreement, document, or instrument providing for, evidencing, guaranteeing, or securing an Obligation under the Second Lien Credit Agreement, and